ychili/VideoDL/docs/include/CONFIGKEYS.rst

    passed to the ``yt_dlp.YoutubeDL`` class constructor.
 Consult the documentation for the ``yt_dlp.YoutubeDL`` class constructor for a full description of available options.
+   Also, use the script ``devscripts/cli_to_api.py`` from the yt-dlp repo for help translating command-line options to an options dictionary.

 **MasterLog =** *file*
    Write log messages produced by **video-dl**\ (1) to *file*.
 Must be